Annual canvass 2021/22

 Canvass Email Communications

 These will be sent throughout the canvass to electors that we hold an email addresses for.
-These emails must be responded to and reminder emails and/or forms may be sent if you do not respond.
-The email will direct you towards www.householdresponse.com/bhcc where you will be able to provide your response.
-The emails will be sent from Brighton & Hove Electoral Services - email@example.com
+These emails must be responded to.
+Reminder emails and/or forms may be sent if you do not respond.
+The email will direct you towards our Household response website where you can respond.
+The emails will be sent from Brighton & Hove Electoral Services - firstname.lastname@example.org

 Each form of correspondence will explain what you need to do.
 Read it carefully and follow the instructions.